 The Great Pumpkin Sail – Mountainside

 Watch as hundreds of carved pumpkins float along Echo Lake in an illuminated display.
-This annual tradition invites families to say farewell to Halloween by casting their jack-o-lanterns on to the water.
-The evening's festivities include refreshments and songs around the campfire.
-Tickets must be purchased in advance and it often sells out fast.
+This annual tradition invites families to say farewell to Halloween by casting their jack-o-lanterns onto the water.
+The evening's festivities include hot chocolate, roasted marshmallows, and songs around the campfire.
+Tickets must be purchased in advance.
+Hurry—it often sells out fast.

 The Great Jack O'Lantern Blaze — Croton-On-Hudson, NY

-The grand-daddy of Westchester Halloween events returns to Van Cortland Manor this year with nearly 7,000 glowing pumpkins just over the NJ line.
-Carved pumpkins are creatively displayed in the form of dinosaurs, a circus train, animals, local landmarks, and more.
+The grand-daddy of Westchester Halloween events returns to Van Cortland Manor this year with nearly 7,000 glowing pumpkins.
+Located just over the NJ state line, this stunning event features carved pumpkins creatively displayed in the form of dinosaurs, a circus train, animals, local landmarks, and more.
 This event often sells out early in the season.

-Top image: Rise of the Jack O'Lanterns is family affair.
-All photos are courtesy of the events.
+Top image: Brite Nights.
+All photos courtesy of the venues/events.